D3vMohab/fastlane-plugin-retrieve-devices/README.md

 Run `fastlane run retrieve_devices` for an output of the devices attached to your fastlane certificate.

+Run `fastlane run retrieve_devices -o devices.json` for an output of the devices attached to your fastlane certificate and get the json ouput.

 ## Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.